MelbourneGenomics/cpipe/docs/batches.md

   * [Sample Metadata](#sample-metadata)
 * [config.batch.groovy](#configbatchgroovy)

+## Introduction
+In Cpipe, a batch is a group of samples to be analysed at the same time.
+In the filesystem, a batch is a directory inside cpipe/batches.
+For example, a batch named batch_001 would mean creating a cpipe/batches/batch_001 directory.

 ## Manipulating Batches
 ### Creating a Batch
-Once you have your fastq files, following these steps to create a new analysis batch:
+Once you have your fastq files, follow these steps to create a new analysis batch:
 * Create the batch directory and copy in the fastq data:
     ```bash
     mkdir -p batches/batch_identifier/data